 Ultimately, new users should stick with Lightning unless there is some clear feature advantage to going with Classic.
 Even then, you'll want to move to the newer interface when those key reasons for using Classic are solved in Lightning.

-If you want to make the transition from Lightning to Classic, check out a free online tool from Salesforce, the Readiness Check, which prepares a personalized report on what immediate benefits your company can expect from switching to Lightning, as well as any potential adjustments you'll face in the process.
+If you want to make the switch from Classic to Lightning, check out a free online tool from Salesforce, the Readiness Check.
+This will prepare a personalized report on what immediate benefits your company can expect from switching to Lightning, as well as any potential adjustments you’ll face in the process.

 As a platform, Salesforce Lightning is simply a better option than Salesforce Classic, with a modern interface, more advanced features, and more regular updates to the service.
 This means your team can view information easier, make sales faster, and generally utilize the platform in more helpful ways.